netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_nitro_request_module.rst

         filter:
           ipaddress: 192.168.1.2

-    # Doing a NITRO request through MAS.
+    # Doing a NITRO request through Citrix ADM.
     # Requires to have an authentication token from the mas_login and used as the nitro_auth_token parameter
-    # Also nsip is the MAS address and the target Netscaler IP must be defined with instance_ip
+    # Also nsip is the Citrix ADM address and the target Citrix ADC IP must be defined with instance_ip
-    # The rest of the task arguments remain the same as when issuing the NITRO request directly to a Netscaler instance.
+    # The rest of the task arguments remain the same as when issuing the NITRO request directly to a Citrix ADC instance.

-    - name: Do mas login
+    - name: Do Citrix ADM login
       delegate_to: localhost
       register: login_result
       citrix_adc_nitro_request: